Tochitaikai Yū: Sumo career

-In January 2023, he was ranked as the 5th East Makushita and earned 5 wins and 2 losses, and since it was expected that 3 or 4 sekitori slots would open up, he was considered a strong candidate for promotion to Juryo after the tournament.
-However, the ranking committee did not approve his promotion after the tournament, and in the following March tournament, he was ranked as the top East Makushita but lost the first match against Ochiai (later known as Hakuohō), who had won the previous tournament's Makushita division and was promoted to Juryo; he ended up with 3 wins and 5 losses, missing out on promotion to Juryo.
-In the September tournament of the same year, he was ranked as the top East Makushita, but suffered four consecutive losses from the first day, and again missed out on promotion to Juryo.
+In January 2023, Tochitaikai was ranked #5 in the eastern makushita division.
+During the tournament that month, he earned 5 wins and 2 losses, and was considered a strong candidate for promotion to Juryo after the tournament, pending the opening of a spot in the sekitori division.
+However, the ranking committee did not approve a promotion for Tochitaikai.
+In the following March tournament, he was ranked as the top makushita in the eastern division, but lost his first match against Ochiai (later known as Hakuohō), who had won the previous tournament's makushita division and was promoted to Juryo.
+Tochitaikai finished with 3 wins and 5 losses, missing out on promotion to Juryo.
+In the September tournament of the same year, he was again ranked as the top eastern makushita, but suffered four consecutive losses to start the event and again missed out on promotion to Juryo.

-In the March 2024 tournament, he started with a 3–2 record in the west makushita division as the 4th-ranked rikishi, but in his final two matches he faced Kotoeko and Akua, both of whom were juryo rikishi's, and after winning both matches, it was reported that his promotion to juryo would be guaranteed by the end of the seventh match.
-Regarding his promotion to sekitori just over six years after his debut, he said, "I'm glad I kept everyone waiting for so long."
-At the ranking organization meeting held on March 27, it was officially decided that he would be promoted to the juryo division in the May tournament.
+In the March 2024 tournament, Tochitaikai started with a 3–2 record in the western makushita division as the fourth-ranked rikishi.
+In his final two matches, he faced two juryo rikishis, Kotoeko and Akua, and won both matches.
+After the event, it was reported that his promotion to juryo would be finalized after the results of the seventh match.
+Regarding his promotion to sekitori just over six years after his debut, Tochitaikai said, "I'm glad I kept everyone waiting for so long."
+At the ranking organization meeting held on March 27, Tochitaikai was officially promoted to the juryo division in the May tournament.
 According to the Koshigaya City Sports Promotion Division, Tochitaikai would be the fourth sekitori from Koshigaya City to be promoted, following Abi.

-In the May tournament, he was ranked 14th in the East Juryo division, where he finished with an 8–7 record.
-In the July tournament, he updated his personal best to 11th in the East Juryo division, but a six-match losing streak from the third day had an adverse effect and he ended up with a losing record by the end of the tenth day, he then won three matches in a row to bounce back, but then lost consecutive matches to Mitoryu on the fourteenth day and to Oshoumi in the makushita division on the final day, finishing with a 5–10 record and falling to the makushita division in the following tournament.
-His demotion to the makushita division was officially confirmed when the September tournament rankings were announced, meaning he would be back in the makushita division in just two tournaments.
-In the September tournament, he finished with a record of 4 wins and 3 losses as the top East makushita wrestler, and was promoted back to juryo, replacing Aoiyama, who was inevitably demoted to makushita after this tournament, thus continuing the stable's record of consecutive active sekitori in the juryo division for the first time since 1935.
+In the following May tournament, Tochitaikai was ranked 14th in the eastern Juryo division, and finished with an 8–7 record.
+In the July tournament, he reached 11th place in the eastern Juryo division, but then suffered a six-match losing streak to end up with a losing record by the tenth day.
+He then won three matches in a row before losing consecutive matches to Mitoryu and Oshoumi in the makushita division, finishing with a 5–10 record.
+Prior to the next September tournament, Tochitaikai was demoted back to the makushita division, having lasted just two tournaments as a sekitori.
+In the September tournament, he finished with a record of 4 wins and 3 losses as the top eastern makushita wrestler and was promoted back to juryo, replacing Aoiyama, who was demoted to makushita following the event.
+Tochitaikai's promotion preserved the Kasugano stable's record of consecutive active sekitori in the juryo division for the first time since 1935.